 Traditional Dental Bridge

 The most common type of bridge is a traditional bridge.
-It consists of two dental crowns on both ends with the replacement teeth in the middle.
-The healthy teeth on either side of the bridge will be prepared and then the crowns will be secured to them.
+It is a fixed dental restoration that consists of two dental crowns on both ends with the replacement teeth in the middle called pontics.
+Your dentist will secure a traditional bridge to natural teeth.
+Your dentist will prepare the healthy teeth on either side of the bridge and then secure the crowns to them.
+This type of bridge restores functionality and aesthetics to the mouth, prevents teeth from shifting, and maintains the shape of the face.

 Cantilever Bridge

-We will use this type of bridge when only one healthy tooth is available on either side of the gap.
+Your dentist will suggest a cantilever bridge when only one healthy tooth is available on either side of the gap.
+Unlike a traditional dental bridge, which is supported by two adjacent teeth, a cantilever is only supported by one.
+Your dentist will prepare the abutment tooth and place the custom cantilever bridge.
+This type of bridge is very useful in parts of your mouth that experience less stress, such as the front of the mouth, and offer a solution when adjacent support is limited.
 The bridge will consist of the replacement teeth and one dental crown.
 We will prepare the healthy tooth and then secure the crown to that tooth.

 Maryland Bridge